conbutter/helloworld/.vscode/README.md

 Steps to build and/or run the software:

-1. First step here
+1. Download the repository files
-2.
+2. Open in a compatible IDE (such as Visual Studio Code)
 3.

 Instructions for using the software: